This web page is provided to help maximize your residence hall experience. The information contained here will:

 - Assignment requests are honored based on available space and are not guaranteed.

-The cancellation notice must be in writing to Residential Life/ Housing.
+The cancellation notice must be in writing to Campus Living and Housing.
 A refund may be received when applicable.

 Floor or Wing Meetings